Jianping Zeng

 Biography

-I will be joining the School of Computing and Augmented Intelligence (SCAI) at ASU as a tenure-track Assistant Professor in Fall 2025.
-I am now a computer architecture researcher in the Samsung Memory Solutions Lab (MSL) with a Ph.D. degree in Computer Science from Purdue University where I was fortunately advised by Prof. Changhee Jung.
-Prior to joining Purdue University, I worked as a compiler engineer with focuses on optimizing the middle-end and backend of GCC (GNU Compiler Collection) for CSKY architecture (an embedded architecture widely used in network switch, printer, etc) of Alibaba T-Head Semiconductor.
+I am a Tenure-track Assistant Professor in the School of Computing and Augmented Intelligence (SCAI) at ASU since Fall 2025.
+Before that, I was a computer architecture researcher in the Samsung Memory Solutions Lab (MSL) with a Ph.D. degree in Computer Science from Purdue University where I was advised by Prof. Changhee Jung.
+Prior to joining Purdue University, I worked as a compiler engineer with focus on optimizing GCC and Clang/LLVM compilers at Alibaba Group.

-I am looking for self-motivated PhD students to start in Fall 2025 or Spring/Fall 2026.
-Potential research projects include hardware/software co-design for performance and reliability issues of CPUs, GPUs, and memory systems.
+I am looking for self-motivated PhD students to start in Spring/Fall 2026.
+Potential research projects include hardware/software co-design for performance and reliability issues.
 Please send me an email with your CV, transcript, and English test report, if you are interested in working with me.

 Research

-At ASU, I lead the Phoenix Architecture and Compiler Exploration (PACE) Lab, focusing on compiler and computer architecture.
-Specifically, my lab aims to co-design compilers and computer architectures, addressing performance and reliability issues of CPUs, GPUs, and memory systems for modern complex workloads, e.g., HW/SW co-design for energy harvesting systems, data centers, and CXL (Computing eXpress Link)-based memory.
-My dissertation focuses on designing reliable and performant computing systems—ranging from embedded systems to server-class systems—against soft errors and crash consistency issues resulting from power failures.
-My research philosophy is grounded in HW/SW co-design, driven by application-level demand.
-My research work is typically published at top-tier venues in the fields of computer architecture, high-performance computing, and programming languages, e.g., ISCA, MICRO, ICS, and PLDI.
+At ASU, I lead the Phoenix Architecture and Compiler Exploration (PACE) Lab, focusing on compilers and computer architectures.
+Specifically, my lab aims to co-design compilers and computer architectures, driven by application-level demand, addressing performance, reliability, and security issues of computing systems including energy harvesting systems and data centers.
+My research work is typically published at top-tier venues in computer architecture, high-performance computing, and programming languages, e.g., ISCA, MICRO, ICS, and PLDI.

 PACE Lab Figure